The most common symptoms of early-stage breast cancer are new lumps, changes to skin texture or color, dimpling, and swelling.

 According to the

-Below, we outline some early indications of breast cancer in females and males.
+Below, we outline some early indications of breast cancer.
 We also describe the various types and treatment options.
-Finally, we look into some benign conditions that people may mistake for breast cancer.
+Finally, we look into some benign conditions people may mistake for breast cancer.

 A new mass or lump in breast tissue is the most common sign of breast cancer.